All About Delta-8 THC

 While similar, Delta-8 and Delta-9 THC are not the same.
 Delta-9 THC (Δ9-tetrahydrocannabinol) is the cannabinoid that famously produces the feeling of being “high”.
 In chemistry terms, the delta (Δ) in the name refers to a double bond in the molecule.
-The number following delta (8 or 9) refers to the location of the double bond within the molecule.
-So Delta-8 THC has a double bond in a different position than Delta-9 THC.
-This causes the effects of Delta-8 THC to differ slightly from Delta-9-THC.
+The number following delta (8, 9, or 10) refers to the location of the double bond within the molecule.
+So Delta-8 THC has a double bond in a different position than Delta-9 THC and Delta-10 THC.
+This causes the effects of Delta-8 THC to differ slightly from Delta-9 and 10.
 The next section will go into further details about the Delta-8 THC’s effects.

 The question on everyone’s mind when they first hear about Delta-8 THC is: